SoarAILabs/cli/docs/ide-integration.md

 ### General Errors

 - **Message:** `IDE integration is not supported in your current environment.
 To use this feature, run Gemini CLI in one of these supported IDEs: [List of IDEs]`
-  - **Cause:** You are running Gemini CLI in a terminal or environment that is not a supported IDE.
+  - **Cause:** You are running Kite CLI in a terminal or environment that is not a supported IDE.
-  - **Solution:** Run Gemini CLI from the integrated terminal of a supported IDE, like VS Code.
+  - **Solution:** Run Kite CLI from the integrated terminal of a supported IDE, like VS Code.

 - **Message:** `No installer is available for IDE.
 Please install the Gemini CLI Companion extension manually from the marketplace.`
   - **Cause:** You ran `/ide install`, but the CLI does not have an automated installer for your specific IDE.